mandober/debrief.cs/cs.glossary.md

 ## Bounded parametric polymorphism
 Sometimes a limit on types which can be used in generics is needed and this can be achieved with bounded parametric polymorphism.
 It requires types, in order to be applicable for use with generics, to have something in common, like belonging to the same type class or to implement a common behaviour.

+## Closure

+A closure is a function, `g`, that has escaped its original scope - commonly, by being returned from a higher-order function, `f`, inside of which it is lexically nested - but nevertheless holds a set of references to values from its originating environment, even if that environment is long gone.

+A closure is a function, `k`, that "closes over" its original env - meaning it binds a subset of values from the environment it is defined in (also called its lexical scope).
+In fact, only a function that has escaped its originating env is called a closure.
+Normally, this happens when a nested function is returned by the enclosing function (support for first-class functions is reqyuired).

+, `f`, inside of which it is nested

+Commonly, this happens when a higher-order function, `f`, inside of which is a nested function (our wanna be closure) `h`, returns the function `f`

+Actually, it holds a set of references to the values accessible to it from its originating env.

+the values if its enclosing environment, keeping a reference to them even if they get destroyed (drop out of scope).

+together with the subset of the enclosing environment.

+Closures are a feature of PLs that is similar to functions.
+A closure is a subroutine (a function) that, besides its regular local variables, also supports nonlocal (free) variables that get bound to values from the enclosing environment, at the compile-time (static binding) or run-time (dynamic binding).
+In modern PLs, exp. in FPL, a closure is created when a higher-order function `f` returns a function `g`, where `g` is often a function nested inside `f`.
+The returned function has references to a set of values from its original environment, even though it later finds itself inside another environment.

+containing the free variables of this function.
+The environment allows the function to reference its free variables by extending their lifetime to the lifetime of the closure itself

+## CHI
+The most profound connection between logic and computation is a pun.
+The doctrine of Propositions as Types asserts that propositions correspond to types, proofs to programs, and simplification of proofs to evaluation of programs.
+The proof of a conjunction is a pair, the proof of a disjunction is a case expression, and the proof of an implication is a lambda expression.
+Proof by induction is just programming by recursion.
+Dependently-typed programming languages, such as Agda, exploit this pun.
+To prove properties of programming languages in Agda, all we need do is program a description of those languages Agda.
+Finding an abstruse mathematical proof becomes as simple and as fun as hacking a program.
+This talk introduces Programming Language Foundations in Agda, a new textbook that is also an executable Agda script---and also explains the role Agda is playing in IOHK's new cryptocurrency.

 ## Compiler
 Compiler is primarily used to translate source code from a high-level programming language to a lower level language (e.g., assembly language, object code, or machine code), to create an executable program.